mimmi20/monolog-laminas-factory/README.md

 return [
     'log' => [
+        \Laminas\Log\Logger::class => [
             'handlers' => [
                 'myHandlerName' => [
                     'type' => 'telegrambot',

                     'options' => [
                         'apiKey' => 'api-key', // Api Key
                         'channel' => 'channel', // Channel
                         'level' => \Psr\Log\LogLevel::DEBUG, // Optional: The minimum logging level at which this handler will be triggered
                         'bubble' => true, // Optional: Whether the messages that are handled can bubble up the stack or not 'parseMode' => null, // Optional: null or one of 'HTML', 'MarkdownV2', 'Markdown' 'disableWebPagePreview' => null, // Optional: null or boolean 'disableNotification' => null, // Optional: null or boolean

                         'formatter' => [], // Optional: Formatter for the handler.
                         'processors' => [], // Optional: Processors for the handler.
+                    ],
                 ],
             ],
         ],